 Gone are the days when architects would visualise their designs with pen and paper.
 Over the years, the industry has developed incredible technology and software that has replaced traditional methods, making the architect’s job more efficient and effective.

 However, as with all new technology, there have been some bumps along the way and challenges to overcome.
-In fact, some of the tech has brought with it a whole new set of problems that didn’t actually exist before.
+In fact, some of the tech has brought with it a whole new set of IT problems that didn’t actually exist before.

 Here are some of the common issues our specialist IT support teams regularly help our architect clients to overcome.

 The ongoing pressures of architect file sharing and collaboration

 When sharing plans with clients and colleagues, architects often need to exchange files of significant size.
 So naturally, file sharing services used in architect practices need to be fast and robust, with the capacity to handle very large files.

 Security is key when sharing files with external stakeholders.
 Drafts, estimates and other documents related to architectural projects need up to date, first class security measures to prevent unauthorised access.
 This is particularly true when dealing with big commercial developments under strict non-disclosure agreements.